11 Books Expanding Tan Lin’s Seven Controlled Vocabularies and Obituary: The Joy of Cooking, 2010

 Description

-This eleven-piece series launched by Danny Snelson’s Edit Publications expands Tan Lin’s Seven Controlled Vocabularies and Obiturary: The Joy of Cooking, 2004 (Wesleyan Poetry Series, 2010).
-It involves around fifty poets and derives from an event at the Kelly Writers House at the University of Pennsylvania on April 12, 2010, titled Handmade book, PDF, lulu, Appendix, Powerpoint, Kanban Board/Post-Its, Blurb, Dual Language (Chinese/ English) Edition, micro lecture, Selectric II interview, wine/cheese reception, Q&A (xerox), film.
-The event itself never included all the aspects mentioned in its title; it tentatively lists publications and events that do not yet exist and have not yet taken place.
+This eleven-piece series launched by Danny Snelson’s Edit Publica tions expands Tan Lin’s Seven Controlled Vocabularies and Obituary: The Joy of Cooking, 2004 (Wesleyan Poetry Series, 2010).
+It involves around fifty poets and derives from an event at the Kelly Writ ers House at the University of Pennsylvania on April 12, 2010, titled Handmade book, PDF, lulu, Appendix, Powerpoint, Kanban Board/ Post-Its, Blurb, Dual Language (Chinese/ English) Edition, micro lecture, Selectric II interview, wine/cheese reception, Q&A (xerox), film.
+The event itself never included all the aspects mentioned in its title.

-The event series was based on the hypothesis that “editing is the new semiotics, partly meaning that editing crosses into numerous disciplines connected to writing, artistic practice, book making, social networks, and distribution, etc., in the way that semiotics did with cultural anthropology, literary studies etc etc...”
-In their “Notes on an Edit Event,” which opened the wiki for the event, the event’s editors further elaborate that it “involved making certain forms of reading visible. […] I didn’t want to make editorial practices merely labor intensive or parasitical, vis a vis the standard reworking of a source text.
-Instead, the event encouraged practices (temporal events very much subject to endurance issues) that would situate the so-called textual object in a literal and technological field that included citing sources (Appendix and Bibliography), rewriting the text (Chinese Edition), listing devices, reading the text alongside other texts (Critical Reader), and evaluating its production (Selected Essays)—all of which were read within a number of on-the-fly editorial frameworks” (wiki, “Notes on an Edit Event”).
+The series was based on the hypothesis that “editing is the new semiotics, partly meaning that editing crosses into numerous disciplines connected to writing, artistic practice, book making, social networks, and distribution, etc., in the way that semiotics did with cultural an- thropology, literary studies etc etc...”
+(Tan Lin, Danny Snelson, Kristen Gallagher, “Notes on an Edit Event”).
+In their notes, which opened the wiki for the event, the editors further elaborate that it “involved making [...] certain forms of reading visible.
+The gesture involved taking a book (7CV) from an author [...] and putting it in the hands of its readers (editors).
+I didn’t want to make editorial practices merely labor intensive or parasitical, vis-à-vis the standard reworking of a source text.
+Instead, the event encouraged practices (temporal events very much subject to endurance issues) that would situate the so-called textual object in a literal and technological field that included citing sources (Appendix and Bibliography), rewriting the text (Chinese Edition), listing devices, reading the text alongside other texts (Critical Reader), and evaluating its production (Selected Essays)—all of which were read within a number of on-the-fly editorial frameworks” (Ibid.).

-This positive print-on-demand experience was decisive for Danny Snelson’s later idea of a similar series 1,000 Books by 1,000 Poets for the exhibition “Poetry will be made by all!” in Zurich, 2014.
+This positive print-on-demand experience was decisive for Danny Snelson’s later series 1,000 Books by 1,000 Poets for the exhibition “Poetry will be made by all!” in Zurich, 2014.

 Blurb